-- 1. With regard to the number of users affected by an incident, in particular users relying on the service for the provision of their own services referred to in section 43(6)(a) of the Civil Contingencies Act 2007, the digital service provider shall be in a position to estimate either of the following: - (a) the number of affected natural and legal persons with whom a contract for the provision of the service has been concluded; or - (b) the number of affected users having used the service based in particular on previous traffic data. - 2.
-The duration of an incident referred to in section 43 (6)(b) of the Civil Contingencies Act 2007 means the time period from the disruption of the proper provision of the service in terms of availability, authenticity, integrity or confidentiality until the time of recovery. - 3.As far as the geographical spread with regard to the area affected by the incident referred to in section 43(6)(c) of the Civil Contingencies Act 2007 is concerned, the digital service provider shall be in a position to identify whether the incident affects the provision of its services in specific Member States of the EU or the United Kingdom.
+1.With regard to the number of users affected by an incident, in particular users relying on the service for the provision of their own services referred to in point (a) of Article 16(4) of Directive (EU) 2016/1148, the digital service provider shall be in a position to estimate either of the following:

+- (a) the number of affected natural and legal persons with whom a contract for the provision of the service has been concluded; or - (b) the number of affected users having used the service based in particular on previous traffic data.

+2. The duration of an incident referred to in point (b) of Article 16(4) means the time period from the disruption of the proper provision of the service in terms of availability, authenticity, integrity or confidentiality until the time of recovery.

+3.As far as the geographical spread with regard to the area affected by the incident referred to in point (c) of Article 16(4) of Directive (EU) 2016/1148 is concerned, the digital service provider shall be in a position to identify whether the incident affects the provision of its services in specific Member States.

-- 4.The extent of disruption of the functioning of the service referred to in section 43(6)(d) of the Civil Contingencies Act 2007 shall be measured as regards one or more of the following characteristics impaired by an incident: the availability, authenticity, integrity or confidentiality of data or related services. - 5.
-With regard to the extent of the impact on economic and societal activities referred to in section 43(6)(e) of the Civil Contingencies Act 2007, the digital service provider shall be able to conclude, based on indications such as the nature of his contractual relations with the customer or, where appropriate, the potential number of affected users, whether the incident has caused significant material or non-material losses for the users such as in relation to health, safety or damage to property.
+4.The extent of disruption of the functioning of the service referred to in point (d) of Article 16(4) of Directive (EU) 2016/1148 shall be measured as regards one or more of the following characteristics impaired by an incident: the availability, authenticity, integrity or confidentiality of data or related services.

+5.With regard to the extent of the impact on economic and societal activities referred to in point (e) of Article 16(4) of Directive (EU) 2016/1148, the digital service provider shall be able to conclude, based on indications such as the nature of his contractual relations with the customer or, where appropriate, the potential number of affected users, whether the incident has caused significant material or non-material losses for the users such as in relation to health, safety or damage to property.

-6. For the purpose of paragraph 1, 2, 3, 4 and 5, the digital service providers shall not be required to collect additional information to which they do not have access.
+6.For the purpose of paragraph 1, 2, 3, 4 and 5, the digital service providers shall not be required to collect additional information to which they do not have access.